The Butcher (TV series): Variations

 In the first round of one episode, each butcher was presented with five birds: a squab, pheasant, chicken, duck, and turkey.
 They were required to debone and eviscerate the birds, remove the duck liver in as intact a condition as possible, and then stuff one bird into the next in order by size.
-The end result was described as a modern version of a rôti sans pareil ("roast without equal") or a more intricate version of a turducken.
+The result was described as a modern version of a rôti sans pareil ("roast without equal") or a more intricate version of a turducken.
 The butchers were judged on the quality of their final product and the condition of the duck liver.

 For the third round of a different episode, the butchers were each given three small carcasses instead of a single large one - a python, iguana, and nutria - and had to skin and prepare cuts from all of them within the time limit.

 Cast, judges, and producers

 Colby Donaldson became a household name as the popular runner-up on the second season of Survivor in 2001.
 He has since hosted History show competition shows Top Shot and the spinoff Top Guns.

 David Budworth and Michael Sullivan are professional butchers and are presented as experts in the butchering industry.
-Budworth has worked at various chef and butcher positions for many years before starting his own company producing meat products.
-Sullivan has been butchering for over 30 years and currently runs a shop in San Francisco.
+Sullivan has worked at various chef positions for many years before starting his own company producing meat products.
+David Budworth,known professionally as Dave the Butcher, has been butchering for over 30 years and currently runs a shop in San Francisco.
 He also teaches butchering classes.

 Roxanne Spruance is a professional chef in New York City, having received a number of critical accolades.
 She has a Bachelor of Science in environmental biology/zoology and another in fisheries and wildlife.
 Her expertise in butchery is not as a professional butcher, but as an avid outdoorswoman; specifically hunting, and butchering/preparing the animals she hunts, as well as her experience preparing meat as a chef.
 Her education also contributes to her knowledge of animal biology.